Saints 1-0 Leeds - good day for youngster and visiting Norwegians, bad day for big name

-Southampton 0-1 Leeds United - good day for youngster, written-off veteran and visiting Norwegians, bad day for big name and Marcelo Bielsa
+Southampton 0-1 Leeds United - good day for youngster, written-off veteran and Norwegian visitors, bad day for big name and Marcelo Bielsa

 Picking positives out of Leeds United's 1-0 defeat at Southampton is as easy as picking a pass through the Saints midfield but it's just about possible.